schoolofcities/king-street-toronto/analysis/blog_draft_jeffedits.md

 The initial successes and impacts of the King Street Pilot/Transit Priority Corridor are well documented in the [dashboard-style reports](https://www.toronto.ca/city-government/planning-development/planning-studies-initiatives/king-street-pilot/data-reports-background-materials/) published by the City of Toronto, in cooperation with TTC.

 The project decreased transit travel times, and improved reliability, and initially led to an increase in ridership.
-The TTC added increased service to the 504 route as a response to the project's success (SOURCE?).
+The TTC added increased service to the 504 route as a response to the project's success ([City of Toronto](https://www.toronto.ca/legdocs/mmis/2019/cc/bgrd/backgroundfile-132032.pdf); [The Star](https://www.thestar.com/news/gta/king-st-pilot-boosting-streetcar-ridership-ttc/article_8718cdce-0859-55e8-8397-af06878dbbde.html)).
 There was also increased cycling volumes and pedestrian volumes on King Street, as the street became safer due to there being fewer cars.
 Car volumes on King decreased by XX%, and while there was some increase to traffic volume on nearby parallel street, there was minimal impact to travel times on those streets (Queen/Richmond/Adelaide/Wellington).
 Overall, the King Street Transit Priority Corridor was considered a success, and was used as a model for transit prioritization elsewhere (e.g. 14th Street in New York City).